 This helps your baby to be stronger and less prone to illness.
 Naturally, this is something that all parents would want for their children.
 Of course, it may not be possible for you to breastfeed your little one in some instances.
 In this instance, you can ask your pediatrician to recommend a suitable formula.

-For the first six months of their life, it is unlikely that your baby will need any other kind of supplementation.
+According to breastfeedinglaw.com, for the first six months of their life, it is unlikely that your baby will need any other kind of supplementation.
 Therefore, you shouldn’t give them juice or even water.
 If you have any concerns about how much fluid or nutrition your baby is getting, consult a doctor before making any changes to their diet.

 Ask for Help When Needed